pyeventsourcing/eventsourcing/docs/topics/process.rst

 It will consume events by reading event notifications from a notification log reader.
 The events are retrieved in a reliable order, without race conditions or duplicates.
-To keep track of the progress through the notification log, the process will create a new tracking record for each notification.
+To keep track of its position in the notification log, the process will create a new tracking record for each notification.

 It will respond to events according to its policy.
 Its policy might do nothing in